Hostile vehicle mitigation: Usage

 Security measures taken to protect the Houses of Parliament in London, UK.
 This hostile vehicle mitigation is a common form of target hardening and is designed to prevent a vehicle being rammed into the building or into people on the pavement next to the building.
 It also enforces a zone of protective stand-off from any explosive detonation location.

-Ideally a protective layer of HVM should surround the building or place being protected and this HVM protection line should be stood off from the building facade or places expected to be crowded.
+Ideally a protective layer of HVM should surround the building or place being protected.
+This HVM protection line should be stood off from the building facade or places expected to be crowded.
 This protective standoff distance is critical in the case of VBIEDs as 'every metre counts' and often distance is one of the best ways to achieve explosive blast effects mitigation.

 The ARSENAL lettering in the foreground of the Emirates Stadium is an example of disguised HVM.

 More recently the focus of HVM has expanded to reduce the potential for vehicle ram attacks directed at crowded events and places.
 Recent non-VBIED (i.e. vehicle as a weapon) attacks against pedestrians include: